k2view-academy/K2View-Academy/articles/31_external_resources/01_external_jars.md

      \* Note: CONUTRY_CODE was defined at [Fabric Globals](/articles/08_globals/01_globals_overview.md).

-After associating the enrichment function to the **CONTRACT** table and deploying the **CUSTOMER** LU, look for customer "55" via the the data viewer:
+The enrichment function is associated to the **CONTRACT** table and deployed to the **CUSTOMER** LU.
+Search for customer "55" via the the Data Viewer:

 ![image](images/external_e164.png)

-As can be seen, the new table's column is populated with the required single format, for all associated lines.
+The new table's column is populated with the required single format in all associated lines.